The blue velvet dress and the end of an era

 I've said a lot of goodbyes in my time - too many, really.
 A recent farewell felt especially wrenching.
 You wouldn't think letting go of a dress would be so hard.
 Rather than have it hang in the closet like some museum piece, I decided to give my daughter the midnight blue velvet cocktail dress that had created such a stir.
 It wasn't so much that I was giving up the dress, but what that particular dress represented: reaping the benefits of beauty in full bloom.

-In San Francisco, after a long, painful goodbye, I was enjoying a flirtation with an older, wealthy and sophisticated New York-born architect.
-We met at a dinner party months earlier, when we were both with other partners.
+In San Francisco, after a long, painful goodbye, I was enjoying a flirtation with an older, sophisticated New York-born architect.
+We were introduced at a dinner party months earlier, when we were both with other partners.
 After exchanging phone calls, we agreed to meet for dinner.
 But he wanted to surprise me with the destination.
 When I said I'd play along if he'd give me a hint about what to wear, he responded, "Something slightly wicked."